How to Support Clients in Staying Invested During Volatile Markets

 Over the past century, financial markets have experienced various periods of significant volatility—resulting in both losses and gains for investors.
 As a financial professional, you know the value of staying invested during volatile markets, particularly for clients who are investing for the long term.

 But how do you keep clients focused on that far-off horizon?
-With conflicting financial information available today from a wide range of sources—not all of which are reliable—communicating to your clients the importance of a sound and diversified long-term investment strategy has never been more critical.
+With conflicting financial information available, communicating to your clients the importance of a sound and diversified long-term investment strategy is critical.

-For newer clients in particular, a good place to begin is to explain the reasons behind market fluctuations.
-Then you can discuss how best to weather the storms of market volatility—and what products can help diversify their portfolio.
+For newer clients, a good place to begin is explaining the reasons behind market fluctuations.
+Then you can discuss how best to weather the storms of investing in volatile markets—and what products can help diversify their portfolio.

 As you discuss market volatility, tell your clients that corrections are a normal and healthy part of market cycles.
 Point to historical data that shows the frequency of similar events.